gavindsouza/bench-autocomplete/README.md

 ## Installation

-Add the following line to your `.zshrc`
+Add the following line to the end of your `.zshrc`

 ```sh
 rm -f ~/.zcompdump; compinit